Daniil-Go/go-web-dev/lesson6/readme.md

 #Mongo DB

-Soonly here will apper the implementation of Go httpServer and MongoDB
+Test implementation of beeGo and MongoDB